openSUSE/news-o-o/_posts/2011-07-16-opensuse-weekly-news-issue-184-is-out.markdown

 Commonly, a workshop at a FOSS event usually is a hands-on lab environment providing
       step-by-step instructions and exercises.
 You may even have a series of workshops targeting specific levels of expertise.
-However, you shouldnâ€™t assume that all workshops are hands-on lab style.
+However, you shouldn’t assume that all workshops are hands-on lab style.
 They can be discussion-type or training, such as a workshop that goes through a series of exercises on how to be an effective presentation speaker.

-If youâ€™re a developer, project manager, or team lead, thereâ€™s a good chance that a
+If you’re a developer, project manager, or team lead, there’s a good chance that a
       workshop can fit exactly what you need in order to expand the effectiveness of your project.